omidnw/room-organizer/README.md

    yarn dev
    ```

-4. Open your browser and navigate to `http://localhost:5173` to view the application.
+4. Open your browser and navigate to `http://localhost:5173` to explore the application.

 ## Screenshots